 Independent non-executive directors that hold shares are required to complete an annual declaration that they remain independent and that the shares they hold are not material in their overall wealth.
+Declarations have been completed and no issues have been identified.

-(Registration number 2016/371398/06) Annual Financial Statements for the year ended 31 December 2023
+(Registration number 2016/371398/06) Annual Financial Statements for the year ended 31 December 2024